 The Council hopes that this policy will encourage more residents to consider solar as an energy source, helping them to meet their 2040 net zero target for the whole borough.

 How is the new approach being sustained?

 The Council is keen to promote take-up of this measure and will be providing information, including design advice for residents, intended to encourage its use.
 Development management officers have already been briefed on the Order and will be receiving more detailed training to help them in signing off the details.

-This is a new venture, so the Council will be monitoring its take-up and effectiveness, which will be published in an annual report.
+This is a new venture, and they will be monitoring its take-up and effectiveness, to be published in an annual report.
 The Order can be modified to respond to changing circumstances, such as technological improvements.
-The Council aims to ensure that it remains effective in enabling the take up of renewable energy while continuing to protect the borough’s historic buildings.
+The Council will ensure that it remains effective in enabling the take up of renewable energy while continuing to protect the borough’s historic buildings.

-Measures such as this (and the similar Heritage Partnership Agreements) are sometimes characterised as requiring too much preparation time and resources to justify their use.
-However, the Council has found that the preparation of the Order to be a relatively straightforward and rapid process.
-They are looking for high levels of take up, but even moderate take up would represent a proportionate use of resources.
+Measures such as this Order (and the similar Heritage Partnership Agreements) are sometimes characterised as requiring too much time and resource in preparation to justify their use.
+The Council has found that the preparation of the Order to be a relatively straightforward and rapid process.
+While they are looking for high levels of take up, even moderate take up would represent a proportionate use of resources.

 The public consultation revealed strong support from those residents who responded, and from local conservation societies.
 This suggests a strong public appetite for measures such as this.